rohin-garg/youtube-guitar-tab-parser/README.md

 ![image](https://github.com/user-attachments/assets/c0a3533a-45d3-4b4c-9ea4-de7378fa5738).

 Note for this guitarist in particular, the end of one line shares a measure with the beginning of the next (but this depends on the video).
+This will probably be fixed at some point, but it works ok for now.

 ## Contributing